• HOME

 • Research Groups

-Katsuhide Fujita, Yuichi Iwasaki, Masashi Kamo, Hiroyuki Mano, Akihiro Moriyama
+Yuichi Iwasaki, Masashi Kamo, Rie Tai, Akihiro Moriyama

 Outline

-We are conducting risk assessment research on chemicals (including microplastics), nanomaterials, and SARS-Cov-2 viruses.
-Specifically, we develop methods for risk assessment necessary for promoting innovation of new materials such as nanomaterials, develop methods for obtaining missing data for risk assessment, evaluate risks in actual environments, and promote pragmatic risk assessment for solving social issues.
+We are conducting hazard and risk assessment research on chemicals (including microplastics), nanomaterials.
+Specifically, we develop methods for risk assessment necessary for promoting innovation of new materials such as manufactured nanomaterials, develop methods for obtaining missing data for risk assessment, evaluate risks in actual environments, and promote pragmatic risk assessment for solving social issues.
 Our goal is to contribute to the realization of a sustainable society where industry and the environment coexist.

 Research Highlights